ndsurgenor/moonshot/README.md

 #### Milestone 5 - Home & Profile Pages
 - 5.1 - User Story: as a Site Visitor/User I want to view all user photos from the home page so I can see the latest content when first accessing the site
 - 5.2 - User Story: as a Site User I want to be able to continously scroll through photos so that I don't have to navigate between and reload multiple pages
-- 5.3 - User Story: as a Site User I want to be able to search photos with keywords (title, feature, user, etc.) so I can view content specifically related to those tags/keywords
+- 5.3 - User Story: as a Site User I want to be able to search photos with keywords (title, feature, user, etc.) so I can view content specifically related to those keywords
 - 5.4 - User Story: as a Site User I want to be able to select an individual photo from the feed so I can view details, comments, and upvotes directly associated with that photo
-- 5.5 - User Story: as a Site User I want to be able to access a personalised profile page so that I can add an avatar and personal bio
+- 5.5 - User Story: as a Site User I want to be able to access a personalised profile page so that I can add an avatar, personal bio and equipment details

 #### Milestone 6 - Community Interaction
 - 6.1 User Story: as a Site User I want to be able to upvote other users photos so that I can show my appreciation for their photography